-The college provides comprehensive information to the students about its goal, objectives, admission rules, courses offered, fee structure, scholarship and the available facilities through its prospectus, calendar and website.
-The average success rate of students during the last four years have been more than 90%.
+The college provides comprehensive information to the students about its goal, objectives, admission rules, and courses offered, fee structure, scholarship and the available facilities through its prospectus, calendar and website.
+The average success rate of students during the last four years has been more than 90%.

-teachers are also introduced to modern technology.
-The regular feedback from the students help faculty members to enhance their professional competency.
-Out of fourteen faculty members Ten members are Ph.D. degree holders and six are M. Phil. degree holders.
+Teachers are also introduced to modern technology.
+The regular feedback from the students helps faculty members to enhance their professional competency.
+Out of fourteen faculty member's ten members are Ph.D. degree holders and six are M. Phil. degree holders.